reboottime/Agentic-AI/ai-agents-python/README.md

 ## Findings

-Professor Lee course is more approachable from theory perspective, as these series of course has broken theory roadmap.
+- Professor Lee course is more approachable from theory perspective, as these series of course has broken theory roadmap.

+- Understanding How agent works definitely improved my productivity and thinking capability when interacting with LLMs and cursor.

+- The `game` framework is a good problem solving framework that is plausible in real world cases too, see these points `
+>
+> 1. The agent's goals (what it's trying to accomplish)
+> 2. Available actions (tools the agent can use)
+> 3. Current memory context (conversation history and relevant information)
+> 4. Environment details (constraints and context for operation)
+> Store both decision and results